 The Forestry Department of Jamaica is a key player in the protection and conservation of these forests.
-The Agency manages around 25% of the forested areas in Jamaica, while the rest is managed by private landowners.
+Under the leadership of the CEO & Conservator of Forests, Mr. Ainsley Henry, the Agency manages around 25% of the forested areas in Jamaica, while the rest is managed by private landowners.
 Private forest land is not subject to the same legal protection status as public forest land and many land-owners choose to convert their forests to other more profitable land-uses such as mining, quarrying or agriculture.
 To prevent further forest loss and degradation, it will be essential to promote sustainable forestry as an economically viable business.

 NIRAS is providing Technical Assistance to the Forestry Department under the EU budget support programme “Improved Forest Management for Jamaica” which aims to assist the Government of Jamaica to sustainably manage and use Jamaica’s forest resources to enhance social and economic development, and contribute to building the country’s climate resilience.

 “The work has been fun, interesting and constructive thanks to a great working relationship with our colleagues at Forestry Department and a continual dialogue to develop and deliver the support.
 We have listened and learned, so we can deliver a Business Model that meets the needs of the Agency and we look forward to supporting the first year of its implementation”

 Forestry as an economically viable business in Jamaica